Quinn Buckner

 William Quinn Buckner (born August 20, 1954) is an American former professional basketball player and coach.
 He played collegiate basketball for the Indiana University Hoosiers, and won a national championship in 1976.
-He was a captain of both the last undefeated NCAA Division I basketball champion and the 1976 Olympics gold medal team.
+He was a captain of the last undefeated NCAA Division I basketball champion and of the 1976 Olympics gold medal team.
 Buckner was selected by the Milwaukee Bucks with the 7th pick of the 1976 NBA draft.
-He had a ten-year NBA career for three teams (the Bucks, the Boston Celtics, and the Indiana Pacers).
+He had a ten-year NBA career for three teams: the Bucks, the Boston Celtics, and the Indiana Pacers.
 In 1984, he won an NBA title with the Celtics.

-Buckner is one of only eight players in history to achieve a basketball Triple Crown — winning an NCAA championship, an NBA championship, and an Olympic gold medal.
-He is one of only three players in history to win a High School state championship, NCAA championship, an NBA championship, and an Olympic gold medal.
-He also was a State Champion while playing high school basketball in Illinois.
+Buckner is one of only eight players to achieve a basketball Triple Crown: winning an NCAA championship, an NBA championship, and an Olympic gold medal.
+He is one of only three players to win a high school state championship (in Illinois), NCAA championship, an NBA championship, and an Olympic gold medal.

-In addition to his playing career, Buckner was the head coach of the Dallas Mavericks for one year, from 1993 to 1994.
-Currently, Buckner is a color analyst for the Indiana Pacers television broadcast team on FanDuel Sports Network Indiana.
-Buckner also was the play-by-play announcer on 989 Sports line of college basketball games for several years.
+After his playing career, Buckner was the head coach of the Dallas Mavericks for one year, from 1993 to 1994.
+He spent several years as the play-by-play announcer on 989 Sports for college basketball games.
+Currently, he is a color analyst for the Pacers television broadcast team on FanDuel Sports Network Indiana.

 Early life

 Born in 1954 in Phoenix, Illinois, Buckner played basketball at Thornridge High School in Dolton, Illinois.
 His Falcons lost only one game during his junior and senior seasons and won back-to-back state titles.
-The 1972 team was undefeated, with no team coming within 14 points of it, and is often cited as the greatest team in the history of Illinois high school basketball.
+The 1972 team was undefeated, with no team coming within 14 points of it, and is often called the greatest team in the history of Illinois high school basketball.
 Buckner was also an excellent football player, making all-state in high school.
-He is the only person ever named Chicago area Player of the Year for both football and basketball.
+He is the only person ever named Chicago-area Player of the Year for both football and basketball.

-In 2006, Buckner was voted as one of the 100 Legends of the IHSA Boys Basketball Tournament, a group of former players and coaches in honor of the 100 anniversary of the IHSA boys basketball tournament.
+In 2006, Buckner was voted as one of the 100 Legends of the IHSA Boys Basketball Tournament, a group of former players and coaches named during the 100th anniversary of the IHSA boys basketball tournament.